material-components/material-components-web/packages/mdc-list/README.md

 </ul>
 ```

-Inset dividers are useful when working with lists which have start details.
+Inset dividers are useful when working with lists which have graphics.

 ### List Groups